Thomas Struth’s trips to Korea

 At the vast DSME shipyard on Geoje Island, one of the largest in the world, he photographed tankers under construction and an immense semi-submersible drilling rig.
-Struth made two further visits to South Korea in 2008 and 2010, as well as visiting Pyongyang in North Korea for the first time.
+Struth made two further visits to South Korea in 2008 and 2010 and visited Pyongyang in North Korea for the first time.

-The new body of work can be seen to extend Struth’s fascination with complex visual structures combined with his ongoing interest in the structures and technologies humankind is able to imagine and build.
-Capturing scenes from several major Korean cities—including Pyongyang, the capital of North Korea—Thomas Struth‘s exhibition, Korea 2007-2010, draws attention to the dynamic relationship between humans and technological progress.
+The new body of work can be seen to extend Struth’s fascination with complex visual structures combined with his ongoing interest in the structures and technologies humankind can imagine and build.
+Capturing scenes from several major Korean cities—including Pyongyang, North Korea’s capital—Thomas Struth‘s exhibition, Korea 2007-2010, draws attention to the dynamic relationship between humans and technological progress.

 Under the Kim Jong-il regime, Struth’s North Korean experience was cold.
 Passersby on the streets stoically avoided eye contact, and the artist’s guide constantly thwarted his efforts to photograph the communist city lest a disrespectful image surface.

-Thomas Struth was born in Geldern, Germany in 1954.
-He went to the Düsseldorf Academy from 1974 until 1980.
-After he studied painting under Gerhard Richter, a celebrated German visual artist, he won a scholarship to work at P.S.1 Contemporary Art Center (now MoMA PS1)in New York City during 1978.
-He is known around the world for his black and white photographs of big cities.
-Other notable work captures the details of skyscrapers, the landscape of modern Asian cities, and family portraits.
-Many of his photographs show the relationship between modern environments and all of their intricate complications.In1997 he was awarded the Spectrum International Photography Prize of Lower Saxony.
+In 1997 he was awarded the Spectrum International Photography Prize of Lower Saxony.
 His first solo exhibition was held in the United States at the Renaissance Society in Chicago in 1990.
-A student of Gerhard Richter and Bernd and Hiller Becher, Struth is considered one of the most influential photographers of our time, along with his peers Andreas Gursky and Thomas Ruff.
+A student of Gerhard Richter and Bernd and Hilla Becher, Struth is considered one of the most influential photographers of our time, along with his peers Andreas Gursky and Thomas Ruff.